How Will Dying Honeybees Affect My Life?

 Let’s clear up the first response; Honeybees do not make honey for us.

 Regarding the second response; yes, they will sting you, but only as a last resort because the honeybee will die shortly after stinging you.
-If you have gotten stung by a honeybee, it’s obvious that you missed all of the subtle signs she was sending you to get you to move away from her location.
-Getting stung by a bee can hurt, but losing bees forever can hurt even more.
+If you have gotten stung by a honeybee, it’s obvious that you missed all of the subtle signs that she was sending you to get you to move away from her location.
+Getting stung by a bee can hurt, but losing honeybees forever can hurt even more.